 - Chili Cheese Dip – This amazing and easy-to-make dip takes just two ingredients: Hormel No-Bean Chili and cream cheese.
 While any sturdy chip pairs well with this hearty dip, Fritos or Fritos Scoops are highly recommended.

-- Chex Mix – Whether it’s homemade or store bought, sweet, savory or spicy, Chex mix is always a winner.
+- Chex Mix – Whether it’s homemade or store bought, sweet, savory or spicy, Chex mix is the way to score big.
 Choose an official Chex Mix recipe or create your own blend.

 Need help finding the right antenna to catch the games?
 Check out this Shopping Guide!